kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 - https://github.com/kubernetes-sigs/karpenter/issues/924
 - https://github.com/kubernetes-sigs/karpenter/issues/753#issuecomment-1790110838
 - https://github.com/kubernetes-sigs/karpenter/issues/672

+See further breakdown of some additional scenarios towards the bottom of the document

 ## Clarifying the requirements and behavior
 **Reason and Budget Definition:** Users should be able to define an reason and a corresponding budget(s).